ProAlgos/ProAlgos-Cpp/C++CodingGuidelines.md

 ## Formatting

 ### Tabs vs. spaces
-Use soft tabs which are 4 spaces long. :smile:
+Use soft tabs that are 4 spaces long. :smile:

 ### Horizontal whitespace
 #### Operators